The Story of Audio Network

 This new approach and model would take time to get off the ground and the first challenge was getting the composers on board to create the music.
 The plan was to create the best quality production music library ever recorded and this meant getting the top writers, producers and players involved.
 There was a desire for this to be a creative company, owned by creative people so a dream list of composers was drawn up and they were invited to join us as shareholders.

-Although the company is in some ways unrecognizable 10 years on, we are also exactly the same and the core of what we believe in hasn't changed:
+Although the company is in some ways unrecognizable, we are also exactly the same and the core of what we believe in hasn't changed:

-Ease of use - Make things easy for customers with expert customer service
+Ease of use - Make things easy for customers with expert and excellent customer service

 Creativity - Continuing to innovate and build long term, close relationships with the creative communities we work with

 Now it’s time to make sure the business continues to adapt as the media industry changes.
 There are some exciting new plans and ideas in the pipeline, so watch this space and we hope you see them emerge in the coming months and years.